sudipg4112001/coordinate_prediction/README.md

 The project involves human face images, each featuring a single face.
 The target landmark for prediction is the lip, which is annotated with a single coordinate or dot.
 The prediction is accomplished through a deep learning algorithm.

 ## Getting Started
+### Approach and Challenges
+The work involved examining various architectures, including those built from scratch and pre-trained models.
+It was observed that the ConvNeXtXLarge architecture demonstrated superior performance compared to others.

+Moreover, a notable challenge encountered in this dataset was the presence of similar features to the target.
+Given that only a dot is being predicted, this presented a significant issue.
+To address this, the approach of scaling features involved employing an image-blurring technique before training.
+### Dataset Description
+The dataset, which comprises 150 human images, is stored in the `img` folder.
+Additionally, there is a CSV file named `labels.csv` containing annotations specifically targeting the lips of the human face.

 ### Prerequisites